MITLibraries/dos-server/docs/adr/adr-4-s3.md

 ## Context

+DOS needs storage for digital object bitstreams (currently only PDFs and JPEGs).
 Amazon Simple Storage Service (S3) is a robust, scalable, and cost-effective object storage solution.
-It is already being used for various DLS projects and supported by the infrastructure team.
+S3 is already being used for various DLS projects and supported by the infrastructure team.

 ## Decision